 - For each of the high-potential adjacent markets, prepare a plan of action document.
 This should be a relatively deep dive into each of the potential opportunities and should address at least four areas:

-- Why this is an attractive market for your company.
-Be specific about market size, growth rate, pricing trends, competitive landscape, operating environment and so on.
+- Why is this an attractive market for your company?
+Be specific about market size, growth rate, pricing trends, competitive landscape, operating environment, and so on.

 - What it would take to win in this market.
 You’ll want to be able to answer questions such as: What customers would you have to acquire, and how many?
-From which influencers you would need support?
+From which influencers you would you need support?
 If your target prospects are doing business with a competitor, what would it take for them to switch?

-- What strategy you could employ to succeed in this market.
-In this section be sure to address knowledge, skills, and all investments needed to execute the strategy.
+- What strategy could you employ to succeed in this market?
+In this section, be sure to address knowledge, skills, and all investments needed to execute the strategy.

 - Recommendation for market entry.